Newly graduated METRO THERM engineer wins prestigious award

-Matteo Caramaschi, who graduated from DTU in the summer of 2015, has just won the Danish Refrigeration and Heat Pump Association's annual award for the best thesis of the year.
+Matteo Caramaschi has just won the Danish Refrigeration and Heat Pump Association's annual award for the best thesis of the year.
 The thesis on the benefits of using Microbooster heat pumps in district heating installations was written in close collaboration with METRO THERM.

 "It was definitely a great day," Matteo Caramaschi says of the 4th Symposium on Advances in Refrigeration and Heat Pump Technology, held at the Odense Congress Center in November.
 Here, the newly graduated civil engineer went home with the Danish Refrigeration and Heat Pump Association's award for the best thesis of the year - a project that shows the way to pioneering new technologies in the district heating field.

 Matteo Caramaschi has analysed the economic and energy-technical perspectives of using heat pumps to produce domestic hot water in consumers in a district heating network with low flow temperatures.
 He made his project in close collaboration with METRO THERM’s development manager Kasper Korsholm Østergaard as one of his supervisors.
 The results of the project show that both consumers and society in general can achieve significant cost savings by using heat pumps and district heating at the same time.